raymondkim007/cse15l-lab-reports/Lab_Report_5.md

 > Generally using vim is simpler, and you can practice GitHub pushing for review!

 ---
-Author: Raymond Kim (_25 minutes ago_)
-> Will GitHub pushing be in Skill Demo 2?

----
-Author: TA_godwhyhaveyouforsakenme (_19 minutes ago_)
-> The tasks for Skill Demo 2 are already posted on EdStem [here](https://edstem.org/us/courses/38707/discussion/3178565).
->
-> Did the changes work for your autograder?

----
 Author: Raymond Kim (_10 minutes ago_)
-> Yes, it worked.
+> The changes worked.
 Thank you!
 ---

 ### Further Information